scaffold-eth/se-2-docs/docs/hooks/useScaffoldContractRead.md

 });
 ```

 This example retrieves the data returned by the `getGreeting` function of the `YourContract` smart contract.

+## Parameters

+Along with `contractName` and `functionName`, if the function accepts any arguments, they can be passed in the `args` array.
+You can also pass other arguments accepted by [useContractRead wagmi hook](https://wagmi.sh/react/hooks/useContractRead#configuration).

+## Return Values

-If the function accepts any arguments, they can be passed in the args array.
-The retrieved data is stored in the `data` property of the returned object.
+- The retrieved data is stored in the `data` property of the returned object.
+- You can refetch the data by calling the `refetch` function.
+- The extended object includes properties inherited from wagmi useContractRead.
+You can check the [useContractRead return values](https://wagmi.sh/react/hooks/useContractRead#return-value) documentation to check the types.